 Most head-on crashes are the result of negligence by at least one driver.
 The most common of these occur because a driver fails to stay in his or her lane and moves into oncoming traffic, or where a driver turns onto a one-way street going the wrong direction.
 Often the at-fault driver is distracted, fell asleep at the wheel or swerved to avoid an object in the road.
 In some cases, drunk driving can contribute to a driver traveling in the wrong direction.
 Those that drive long hours for work may become fatigued and fall asleep at the wheel, veering into oncoming traffic.

 If you are injured in a head-on collision due to another driver's negligence, you may need to sue the other driver to recover compensation for any serious injuries you've sustained.
-You will have to establish by a preponderance of the evidence: (1) the other driver's duty to you, (2) breach of duty, (3) causation and (4) actual damages.
+Your lawyer will have to establish by a preponderance of the evidence: (1) the other driver's duty to you, (2) breach of duty, (3) causation and (4) actual damages.

 There are two types of compensatory damages you can recover: special damages and general damages.
 Special damages are tangible, out-of-pocket expenses that can be documented, such as lost wages, medical bills, and the cost of vocational rehabilitation or physical therapy.
 Unlike general damages, special damages must be proven with great specificity, by putting forth documentation on how much it cost to fix the vehicle or how much a surgery cost.
 General damages are also known as noneconomic damages, and they are intangible damages that naturally flow from an accident, such as mental anguish, loss of consortium, disfigurement, loss of enjoyment in activities, and pain and suffering may vary depending on the jury that is evaluating them.
 Some of the factors that go into a general damages award include the seriousness of the physical injuries, the skill of the attorneys in presenting your case, and the particular jury's ability to feel sympathy for the plaintiff.